HokieJeff/J4RVISdocs/README.md

 ## Plugins

 Various related commands and functionality are organized into plugins.
-Plugins can be enabled and disabled as the streamer pleases.
+Each plugin can be enabled and disabled independently of each other.

 ### Automatic Shoutout Plugin